padmacho/default/www/python/Bytes.md

 # Bytes
-Bytes are very similar to strings except that rather than being sequences of Unicode codepoints, they are sequences of well, **bytes**.
-As such, they are used for raw binary data and fixed with single byte character encodings such as ASCII.
+Bytes in python are sequence of single **byte**.
+They are used for raw binary data and fixed with single byte character encodings such as ASCII.

+# Create a byte object
 ```python
 >>> x=b'some bytes'
 >>> x